NLTM-IIITH/layout-parser/README.md

-# Textron : Layout API
+# Textron : Layout API : Text Detect

 ## Routes added app.py:
 `textron_router` - from modules/textron_api which consists of the inference code to get the bboxes from the textron .